benoitc/gunicorn/doc/site/faq.rst

 --------------------------------

-The default Sync workers are designed to run behind Nginx which only uses HTTP/1.0 with it's upstream servers.
-If you want to send requests directly to Nginx you should use one of the various async workers.
+The default Sync workers are designed to run behind Nginx which only uses HTTP/1.0 with its upstream servers.
+If you want to deploy Gunicorn to handle unbuffered requests (ie, serving requests directly from the internet) you should use one of the async workers.

 .. _slowloris: http://ha.ckers.org/slowloris/
 .. _setproctitle: http://pypi.python.org/pypi/setproctitle